FAQ – Atelier SUSHI Hands-On Sushi Workshop

 Q: Do I need prior sushi-making experience?

 A: No experience is required.
-Our instructors guide you step by step, from shaping the rice to rolling sushi, making it perfect for first-timers.
+Most workshops guide participants step by step.
+Atelier SUSHI expert instructors lead guests from shaping rice to rolling sushi.

 Q: What type of sushi will I make?